r3lik/Docker-Nagios/README.md

 | NAGIOS_FQDN | set the server Fully Qualified Domain Name in postfix |
 | NAGIOS_TIMEZONE | set the timezone of the server |

 For best results your Nagios image should have access to both IPv4 & IPv6 networks

 #### Credentials

-The default credentials for the web interface is `nagiosadmin` / `nagios`
+The default credentials for the web interface is `nagiosadmin` / `changeme`

 ### Extra Plugins